The Best Portable Fish Finder

 The Hawkeye FishTrax Fish Finder is a powerful, yet affordable sonar unit that will help you find and catch fish, no matter where your travels take you.

-Consisting of a floating transducer and a hand-held display unit, the Hawkeye FishTrax works without the need for a smartphone, and because the two components utilize a hard-wired connection, you won’t have to worry about the data transmission problems that sometimes plague castable, WIFI- or Bluetooth-enabled products.
+Consisting of a floating sonar sensor and a hand-held display unit, the Hawkeye FishTrax works without the need for a smartphone, and because the two components utilize a hard-wired connection, you won’t have to worry about the data transmission problems that sometimes plague castable, WIFI- or Bluetooth-enabled products.

 You can use the transducer in several different ways; you can float it alongside your boat, let it drift behind your boat while trolling or you can even mount it to the side of your vessel.